John Caradja: Plague and aftermath

-From July 1813, the Prince began persecuting other dissenters, including Grigore Ghica and Constantin Bălăceanu, by having them sent into exile—the former internally, the latter to the more remote Kastoria.
+By mid-1813, Mahmud was focused on quashing the First Serbian Uprising, which was raging immediately to the west and south of Oltenia.
+Caradja sent in some hundreds of his Wallachian militiamen, assisting the Ottoman army as it advanced down the Timok Valley, toward Negotin; together, these forces managed to defeat Hajduk Veljko in July 1813.
+This campaign ran concurrently with the French invasion of Russia and the War of the Sixth Coalition, which drew Russia's attention away from the Ottoman Empire.
+Enjoying his freedom to act, Mahmud ordered his troops to "destroy all the inhabitants fit to carry arms".
+Reportedly, Caradja intervened to warn the Porte that Russia was not yet defeated: "Mahmoud caught the hint, his ferocious orders were countermanded, and the Servians [sic] were spared."
+His contribution to rescuing Serb civilians is "attested by several sources."
+Also in July 1813, the Prince began persecuting more Wallachian dissenters, including Grigore D. Ghica and Constantin Bălăceanu, by having them sent into exile—the former internally, the latter to the more remote Kastoria.
 A Brâncoveanu associate, Iancu Cocorăscu, was sentenced to have his arms chopped off.

 This purge was interrupted by a relapse of the plague.
 Consigned to folk memory as "Caragea's plague", it lasted from June 1813 to April 1814 (with a reported peak during January), remaining "the deadliest outbreak of the plague from those reported in the country's annals."
-Fotino argues that Caragea took precautionary measures against the disease even reaching Bucharest, but was in the end powerless to stop it, losing some members of his court to it.
+Fotino argues that Caradja took precautionary measures against the disease even reaching Bucharest, but was in the end powerless to stop it, losing some members of his court to it.
 According to Fotino, some 70,000 people died throughout the plague, while Dobescu notes that there were 20,000 fatalities in Bucharest alone.
-Fatalities increased despite his attempts to contain the spread with a total quarantine—which included the expulsion of beggars from Bucharest, the closure of fairs in Obor and elsewhere, checks on the number of Jews who could enter Bucharest, and, from August, also a formal curse on Wallachians who failed to abide by the rules.
+Fatalities increased despite Caradja's attempts to contain the spread with a total quarantine—which included the expulsion of beggars from Bucharest, the closure of fairs in Obor and elsewhere, checks on the number of Jews who could enter Bucharest, and, from August, also a formal curse on Wallachians who failed to abide by the rules.
+He took a special interest in Jewish affairs, discriminating against those coming in from other parts of Europe, classified as Sudiți, but protecting Jewish guilds.
+Also in 1813, he appointed a naturalized guild-master, Haim Herș, as community leader (Hakham), instructing him to control Jewish immigration.